Dial M for Murder: Television

-The film partially inspired a Hindi-language version in 1985, released as Aitbaar, starring Raj Babbar, Dimple Kapadia and Suresh Oberoi.
-A Tamil-language adaptation, titled Saavi, with Sathyaraj, Saritha, Jaishankar and Nizhalgal Ravi, was released in the same year.
-The film also inspired a Malayalam-language adaptation as New Year starring Jayaram, Urvashi and Suresh Gopi in 1989.
-Another Bollywood film, Humraaz (2002), starring Bobby Deol, Akshaye Khanna, and Amisha Patel, was inspired by A Perfect Murder.
+In 1956, NBC aired a television film in which Maurice Evans (as Tony), Williams and Dawson all repeated their roles from the original Broadway play.
+ABC produced a two-hour color version in 1967 featuring Laurence Harvey as Tony, Diane Cilento as Margot and Hugh O'Brian as Max.

 The episode "The Fifth Stair" of the TV series 77 Sunset Strip recreated Dial M for Murder, with Richard Long portraying Tony Wendice.

+A US TV film 1981 with Angie Dickinson and Christopher Plummer aired in 1981.
+Tony Wendice's Mistake (Ошибка Тони Вендиса), based on the stage play version of Dial M for Murder, aired in on TV in the Soviet Union in 1981.

 The third episode of the sixth season of Frasier is titled "Dial M for Martin".
 The plot centres on the title character's father believing that his younger son is subconsciously trying to kill him when he is beset by a series of mishaps seemingly caused by Frasier's younger brother, Niles.

 The season 1 finale of the TV series Archer is titled "Dial M for Mother" in reference to the film.
-In the episode, Sterling Archer is given a brain implant which makes him subconsciously want to kill his mother Malory.
+In the episode, Sterling Archer is given a brain implant, which makes him subconsciously want to kill his mother Malory.

-The New Vic Theatre staged a production of the play in its main house (in the round) in 2017.
-It was directed by Peter Leslie Wild and the cast featured William Ellis as Tony.
-The play received positive press reviews.